Xcelled/mabicommerce/README.md

 - If you used Steam, it'll be in your [steamapps](https://support.steampowered.com/kb_article.php?ref=7418-YUBN-8129) folder.
 - If you used the new Nexon launcher, it'll be `C:\Nexon\Library\mabinogi\appdata`

-If you see a file called "client", you're in the right place.
+If you see a file called `client`, you're in the right place.
 Copy Morrighan and MorriOneClick here!

 ### How do I use it?